-At the end of every winter there is one recipe that pulls me through to the spring, as my family’s enjoyment of particular fruits or vegetables dulls with the repetition of eating them over and over.
+Winter is ending and so is my family's enjoyment of celery root and leeks.
 It happens predictably and without fail, this tiring of seasonal produce, every season, every year.
-The temperature rises, or drops, and we begin to crave something new - our sense of taste and ability to be satisfied adapting with the weather.
-It takes a truly stellar recipe to rise up, assert its power and prevent much of the farm share or CSA box from going straight into the compost bin during these times.
+We crave something new as the temperature shifts, our ability to be satisfied adapting with the weather.
+Only a stellar recipe can prevent much of the CSA box from going into the compost bin during these transitional times.

 But unluckily for me, so was our resident backyard gopher, who beat me to the roots.
-By the time I went out for harvest he had already devoured them, leaving their green tops floating magically above celery root sized holes in the ground.
-Since then, celeriac and leeks have continued to arrive almost weekly in our farm share box, saving me the humiliation of having to replace my loss at the market and allowing for plenty of chowder making practice, so that I am ready for the transition from winter’s dark and rooty dinners to the delightful freshness of spring.
+By the time I went out back with this recipe on my mind he had already devoured them, leaving their green tops floating magically above celery root sized holes in the ground.
+Since then, celeriac and leeks have continued to arrive almost weekly in our farm share box, saving me the humiliation of having to replace my loss at the market.

 Celery Root Chowder: (adapted from Deborah Madison's Local Flavors)

 With bread and cheese for the kids and an arugula salad for grown-ups, Celery Root Chowder makes a hearty meal on cold, wet days.
 It is delicious and after only three or four "trial" dinners, my children finish their bowls without complaint.

 1/2 cup wild rice (uncooked)

 1 celery root

 2 Tablespoons butter (unsalted)

 1/4 cup chopped parsley (plus extra for garnish)